lindgrengroup/infertility_hormones/4_WES/README.md

 - **concatenate_results.sh** - merge the per-chromosome files into a single file per trait.
 - **subset_gene_results_significant.R** - to create a table showing the different test (MAF threshold and annotation category) results per gene, for any gene that has a significant (P<5E-06) association with the trait.

+Scripts in *./conditioned_on_common/* are in response to a reviewer request to assess the effect of rare variants independent of nearby common variants.
+Must be run in the following order:

+1. **1_subset_signif_rare_variants.sh** - Grab the significant (P<1E-7) rare variant associations across all hormones.
+2. **2_get_nearby_common_variants.sh** - Extract lead SNPs from the relevant GWASs for each phenotype that are within 500kb of each lead variant.
+3. **3_get_dosages_common_variants{_chrX}.sh** - Create plink files for the lead SNPs that need to be conditioned on.
+These will be fed into the WES analyses that are outlined below, using the --condition flag in SAIGE step 2.

 Scripts to perform variant QC, sample QC, determine superpopulation labels, relatedness, and association analyses for WES tests are all documented in Duncan Palmer's repository here: https://github.com/astheeggeggs/BRaVa_curation.